-How to find and use electronic books from the JHU library.
+Finding and using electronic books from the JHU libraries..

 Your public library has tons of e-books available for free!